 However, if unusual bleeding patterns continue, tell your doctor.

-If no bleeding occurs during the tablet-free/placebo interval, tell your doctor.
+If you are a female taking an oral contraceptive during treatment, tell your doctor if your period does not occur during the tablet-free/placebo interval.
 Your doctor may need to check whether you are pregnant before you can continue treatment.

 For males taking Cyproterone Sandoz to reduce abnormal sex drive:

 You should consider undertaking additional measures such as therapy or counselling in order to take advantage of the period of reduced drive.
 These measures may assist in achieving personal and social reorientation.